AviatrixSystems/avxlabs-docs/docs/ace-backbone/_sources/docs/lab.md

 ### 3.4 - Quick Knowledge Quiz

-Q4.
-How AWS, Azure and GCP transits are peered with each other?
+<span style='color:#479608'>Q4.</span> How AWS, Azure and GCP transits are peered with each other?

-Q5.
-Was Aviatrix Cloud Backbone established using Standard or High Performance Encryption?
+<span style='color:#479608'>Q5.</span> Was Aviatrix Cloud Backbone established using Standard or High Performance Encryption?

 ## 4 - Traffic Routing